microsoft/msccl-tools/README.md

 enough for common use cases is an on-going research project See [the synthesis readme](SYNTHESIS.md) for an introduction.

+## When is SCCL likely to help

+**Built-in algorithms:** If you wish to just use SCCL's built-in algorithms, take stock of the collectives used in your model and check if those are available for your Azure VM type (see the [Available Algorithms section](#available-algorithms)).
+Further, you should make sure that the data sizes your model operates with are covered by the sizes the algorithms are registered for.
+As a rule-of-thumb, model- and pipeline parallelism result in small to medium data sizes, while data parallelism results in large data sizes for communication.

+If your use-case seems to be at least partially covered by the available algorithms, there is a good chance SCCL will provide a good speedup.

+**New algorithms:** If you are willing to dive into developing new algorithms with for example MSCCLang, here are some scenarios where you may find great improvements:
+- *Your model uses small or medium sized data, but NCCL only optimizes for large data sizes.* NCCL's ring based algorithms can be great for large data, but they require many steps to complete and thus pay fixed latency costs many times.
+Algorithms with "shallower" communication paths may be better.
+- *Your hardware configuration is atypical.* For example, if your NIC placement is closer to some GPUs than others you may find a way to route data in a more optimal way.
+- *You require non-mainstream collectives.* Alltoall is a well-known collective that historically has not been required for ML workloads, but is finding some emerging use cases.

 ## Usage

 The SCCL Python package ships with a registry of synthesis strategies and hand optimized algorithms.
 These can be loaded